The Practical, Near-Term Future for Synthetic Biology

 Brennan ended up dazzled by the challenging questions and exciting research opportunities available in the companies and labs in the Boston-Cambridge area.
 “Once I got sucked in, I knew that moving back to Ireland was probably going to be a difficult proposition, because there are just so many interesting things going on here.”
 She shifted to biotech and made her way to the Rare Disease Innovation Unit at Biogen before moving to Synlogic, first as Chief Medical Officer, then as CEO.

 Now she views her position as scientific strategy development.
-She still goes to Journal Club every week, because “that's what just gives me energy.”
+She still goes to Journal Club and team meetings, because “that's what just gives me energy.”
 She’s also leading the company as they develop practical applications of synthetic biology.

 Brennan recently sat down with Stan Gloss, founding partner at BioTeam, to trace her career journey and talk about the future of synthetic biology—a preview of her upcoming talk at the Bio-IT World Conference & Expo being held online and in person in Boston, September 20-22.

 Editor’s Note: Trends from the Trenches is a regular column from BioTeam, offering insights into market trends and their most interesting case studies.
 Working at the intersection of science, data and technology, BioTeam builds innovative scientific data ecosystems that close the gap between what scientists want to do with data—and what they can do.
 Learn more at www.bioteam.net.

 Stan Gloss: What is the scientific mission at Synlogic?